Farthings & halfpenny errors and omissions

 About This Site

 This website is solely for the love of coins and the thrill of collecting them and the enjoyment it brings.
-Built by my self with the help of a clever chap called Mike sherwood a web designer inade to help beginners and any one looking to collect copper coins of normal issues and errors, more importantly to prevent you being ripped off and wasting your hard earned money.
+Built by my self with the help of a clever chap called Mike sherwood a web designer to help beginners and any one looking to collect copper coins of normal issues and errors, more importantly to prevent you being ripped off and wasting your hard earned money.

-Ive collected coins since 1980 but its copper which i find the most fascinating due to the large amounts minted and the vast amount of varieties and errors that exist, infact i believe theirs so many different types it would be possible to fill a seaby/spinks catolog of just copper.
+Ive collected coins since 1980 but its copper which i find the most fascinating due to the large amounts minted and the vast amount of varieties and errors that exist infact i believe theirs so many different types it would be impossible to fill a seaby/spinks type catalogue of just copper.

-If a buying collector has never seen a genuine example of the above then this site is for you and could save any unsure collector a fortune i hope by the time you have reached the end of this site is reached any unsure collector will feel confident and surer collecting and by pass most collecting issues which happen to probably all of us.
+If you the collector has never seen a genuine example of a certain type of coin this maybe the site is for you.
+Cross referencing and checking could save any unsure collector a fortune i hope by the time you have reached the end of this website any unsure collector will feel that bit more confident and surer when buying there copper coins and hopefully bypass most collecting issues which happend to probably all of us pre-internet days.

-The now surer collector has develope an eagle eye and necessary skills to spot coins that often slip the net of dealers and experienced collectors.
-Of course you may not need any advice or help collecting as many people dont in which case i shall do my best to avoid patronising any body or teaching you to suck eggs.
+I hope now the surer collector has developed the eagle eye and necessary skills to spot the coin which often slips the net of dealers and experienced sellers.
+Of course you may not need any advice or help collecting as so many people dont in which case i shall do my best to avoid patronising any body or teaching you to suck eggs.

 Were To Buy From

-Sadly their`s very few traditional coin shops left these days as most have closed down, but some antiques shops do sell coins and there seems to be more collectable shops opening every day.
+Sadly their`s very few traditional coin shops left these days as most have closed down but some antiques shops sell coins and there seems to be more collectable shops opening every day.

-Many people are using the internet more and more to find their coins and auction sites are becoming very popular as well.
-But please beware when using the internet and auction sites if your new to coin collecting, a genuine dealer`s better to buy from with a returns policy rather than taking a chance.
-As a rule of thumb with normal coins, dont worry if you miss them or they get away because theirs always more coins.
+Many people are using the internet to find their coins and auction sites are becoming very popular.
+But please beware when using the internet and auction sites ! if your new to coin collecting a genuine dealer is better to buy from with a returns policy rather than taking a chance.
+As a rule of thumb with normal coins dont worry if you miss them or they get away because theirs always more coins.

 How I Collect

-There are also collectors who collect by association, i will do this when i go on holiday or traveling around the UK.
-Their nearly always workman tokens or foreign coins especially German & Austrian which have superior workmanship.
+There are also collectors who collect by association i do this when i go on holiday or traveling around the UK.
+Theirs nearly always workman tokens or foreign coins especially German & Austrian which have superior workmanship.

-I would consider my self as a turn over every stone collector and can quite easely lose an afternoon or an evening in a wink of an eye.
-All collectors have or will develope a certain pull like gravity to a certain type of coin or denomination or even possibly a date.
+I would consider my self as a keep looking collector and can quite easely lose an afternoon or an evening in a wink of an eye.
+All collectors have or will develope a certain pull like gravity to a certain type of coin or denomination or even possibly just a single date.

-The collector can`t leave it alone or put it down for a moment this is called an obsession and my world of copper farthings and halfpenny.
+Some collectors can`t leave it alone or put it down for a moment this is called an obsession and my world of copper farthing and halfpenny, God help me! unlikely.

-For me this is more reliable than catalogs, i find that catalogs or valuation books can often be wrong along with there classification of scarcity and rarity.
-Taking into concideration coin valuation catalogs sell coins which does`nt help matters as impartial advice is now unachievable.
+For me this is far more reliable than catalogs i find that catalogs or valuation books can often be wrong along with there classification of scarcity and rarity.

-Its very dificult to value rare coins, the price is what the buyer is prepared to pay on the day and how desperate the collector is to add the example to his or her collection.
+Its very dificult to value rare coins as the price is what the buyer is prepared to pay on the day and how desperate the collector is to add the example to his or her collection.

 Collecting both farthings and halfpennies is exspensive and time comsuming so collecting over longer periods of time helps but if its all happening now or tomorrow it can become frustrating.

-If im in one of those tricky situation where im presented with two or three coins and can only afford one, i will always buy the coin ive seen the less of out of the two or three as theres a better chance of seeing the one or two ive rejected again in the future.
+If in a tricky situation where presented with two or three coins and can only afford just one i`ll always buy the coin ive seen the least as theres a better chance of seeing the two ive rejected again in the future.

-At the end of the day its all down to money more than anything else, im afraid regular collectors are not cheque book collectors, but we still love it the same, or maybe more ?.
+At the end of the day its all down to money more than anything else and consequently regular collectors are not cheque book collectors but we still love it the same or maybe more ?.

-Im sure you have heard from every one that`s a no no, and your right to think that but from time to time coins do turn up caked in grease, sludge, and other nasty substances.
+Im sure you have heard from every one that cleaning coins is a no no and your right to think that.
+But from time to time coins do turn up caked in dirt grease sludge and other nasty substances.

-Lastly wipe both sides of your coin on the end of your nose or fore head which ever is the greaser to take the dryness out of the coin.
-This process also removes the early stages of green verdigris, but if left to long in the solution if will lighten the appearance of your coin.
+This process also removes the early stages of green verdigris but if left to long in the solution if will lighten the appearance of your coin.

-White spirit works just the same with no real consequence of the coin lightening (possibly 5-10 % ) if unlucky, but each coin needs a longer soak ( 10-30 minutes ) pending grime amounts.
-On example`s with small areas of grease a cocktail stick and magnifier glass to aid removal.
+White spirit works just the same way but with no real consequence of the coin lightening (possibly 5-10 % ) if unlucky but each coin needs a longer soak ( 10-30 minutes ) pending grime amounts.